-Our Property and Financial Assessments include one home visit to the client, the assessment, either a full report or a summary report, preparation, travel and reading time.
+Our Property and Financial Assessments include all the necessary preparatory work and organising the technical side of a remote assessment via video link, the Property and Financial Affairs Assessment, either a full report or a summary report and reading time.
 If the client lacks capacity a CoP3 form can be completed.

 Property and Financial Affairs Mental Capacity Assessments fall under the Mental Capacity Act (2005).

 We will request information such as the client’s income, savings accounts, pensions, any property they own, any investments and outgoings.
 This information is kept strictly confidential and used in the assessment to construct the questions asked and verify the answers given.
 They are also used to provide information to the client virtually during the assessment if they are unsure of any details.